D.C. police sent 850 officers to the Capitol during insurrection, spent $8.8 million during week of Jan. 6

 Contee — who described Jan.
 6 as a “dark day for our country” — was one of several witnesses at Tuesday's briefing, the start of what is expected to be a long line of congressional inquiries into the failure to prevent breaches by hundreds of supporters of President Donald Trump trying to overturn an election he had lost.

-The acting chief of the U.S. Capitol Police apologized to lawmakers during Tuesday’s briefing for “failings” that allowed rioters to enter the Capitol, saying the department should have been better prepared for the attack.
+The acting chief of the Capitol Police apologized to lawmakers during Tuesday’s briefing for “failings” that allowed rioters to enter the Capitol, saying the department should have been better prepared for the attack.

 Contee sent D.C. officers to help overwhelmed Capitol officers retake control of the building.
 It took up to eight hours to clear the building and grounds, and by then Contee said 850 D.C. officers had been deployed to the Capitol and an additional 250 to the area around the federal complex.